Five reasons why sharing your ‘Big Picture’ will improve business performance.

 Enter the ‘Big Picture’ internal communication tool.
 Also referred to as rich images or learning maps.
-Big Pictures, with their supporting notes and exercises, combine two of the most effective communication techniques ever devised; the impact of visual imagery and the power of storytelling.
+Big Pictures, with their supporting notes and exercises, combine two of the most effective communication techniques ever devised; the impact of imagery and the power of business storytelling.
+And these days, we can make your Big Picture more immersive than ever through 3D technology, more usually associated with video games.

-We’ve been helping many of the world’s leading organisations rise to their engagement challenges, through Big Pictures, for over 15 years now.
+We help many of the world’s leading organisations rise to their engagement challenges, through Big Pictures.
 Here are five more reasons why the process works.

 1. Big Pictures create total clarity around what you need to communicate